Akshata1313/akshatamalpote.github.io/README.md

 - As a **Sales Executive at ICICI Lombard**, I gained strong communication and client-handling skills, dealing with complex insurance claims,customer escalation and queries.
 - As a **Trainee Chemist at Pidilite Industries**, I learned the importance of precision, analysis, and documentation in a production environment.

- I took approximately 3-years **career break for marriage, relocation, and parenting**, and now I am **fully committed to restarting my career in data analysis**.
+ I took approximately 3-years **career break for marriage, relocation, and parenting**, and now I am **fully committed to restart my career in data analysis**.

 ---